vivekdaddala99-art/Post-Covid-Layoffs/README.md

 4. The United States accounted for the majority of global layoffs across all four years
 5. Industry impact shifted from Travel/Transportation in 2020 to Consumer/Retail by 2023

----

-That's your full README!
-Copy this into a file called `README.md` in your GitHub repository alongside your SQL file and it'll look really professional.

-Want me to write the Bellabeat README as well?